-1. Registration

-a.
-New hires and program transfers are required to register on the SOC Application promptly and attest to the accuracy of their information once registration is complete.

-2. Information Update

-- a.
-Staff/Providers are expected to update their personal profiles as changes occur. - b.
-Program Managers are expected to review their programs' site profiles and update the information as changes occur. - c.
-Until further notice, Program Managers can submit modification forms as needed to maintain the provider roster: - i.
-MH: MHEHRAccess.Request.HHSA@sdcounty.ca.gov - ii.
-SUD: SUDEHRSupport.HHSA@sdcounty.ca.gov
+- 1. Registration - New hires and program transfers are required to register on the SOC Application promptly, and attest to the accuracy of their information once registration is complete. - 2.
+Information Update - Staff/Providers are expected to update their personal profiles as changes occur. - Program Managers are expected to review their programs' site profiles and update the information as changes occur. - Program Managers can submit an Access Request Form (ARF) to modify information as needed to maintain the provider roster.
+ARFs can be submitted to BHS EHRAccessRequest.HHSA@sdcounty.ca.gov. - 3.
+Monthly Attestations - Staff/Providers and Program Managers are required to attest to the accuracy of all SOC information on a monthly basis.